Schmid's Formula for Higher Local Fields: Abstract

 \section{Abstract}

-For a local field of characteristic $p>0$, $K$, the combination of local class field theory and Artin-Schreier-Witt theory yield what is known as the Schmid-Witt symbol.
-The symbol encodes interesting data about the ramification theory of $p$-extensions of $K$ and we can, for example, use it to compute the higher ramification groups of such extensions.
+In local class field theory, the Schmid-Witt symbol encodes interesting data about the ramification theory of $p$-extensi-ons of $K$ and can, for example, be used to compute the higher ramification groups of such extensions.
 In 1936, Schmid discovered an explicit formula for the Schmid-Witt symbol of Artin-Schreier extensions of local fields.
 Later, his formula was generalized to Artin-Schreier-Witt extensions, but still over a local field.
-In this paper we generalize Schmid's formula to compute the Artin-Schreier-Witt-Parshin symbol for Artin-Schreier-Witt extensions of two-dimensional local fields.
+In this paper we generalize Schmid's formula to compute the Artin-Schreier-Witt-Parshin symbol for Artin-Schreier-Witt extensions of two-dimensional local fields of positive characteristic.